 For more information about rehearsals please visit the Rehearsals page.

 From time to time opportunities arise for new players to join the Band.
 The Vacancies page lists any positions currently available.

 The Band celebrated its 10th Anniversary in September, 2008 with a concert given in the Town Hall, Hunstanton.
 The King's Lynn Male Voice Choir joined us on stage in the presence of the Mayor of Hunstanton, Councillor Mr. Richard Bird and Mrs. Elaine Bird.
 Every ticket was sold and some folks were standing at the back!
 The proceeds for the evening, amounting to £1,031.52 was donated in full to the Hunstanton RNLI.
 You can view a photo of the cheque being presented to the RNLI in the Gallery.

-Chris Gutteridge comes from a musical family and has been involved in music all his life, from being a folk singer and running folk clubs in his youth, to playing viola in
+Chris Gutteridge, who left the Band in March 2020 to move to Scotland with his wife Jayne, comes from a musical family and has been involved in music all his life, from being a folk singer and running folk clubs in his youth, to playing viola in

 Norfolk Symphony Orchestra and trombone in various bands.

-A new venture for Chris is his recent appointment as conductor of Centre Stage Swing Band, in which he once played 3rd trombone under the direction of the band’s founder, the late Roger Lines.
+Chris was also the conductor of Centre Stage Swing Band, in which he once played 3rd trombone under the direction of the band’s founder, the late Roger Lines.

 Chris was a very popular and highly respected member of the Band and his skills, enthusiasm and the promotion of better playing will be remember with great fondness.
 We wish him and his wife Jayne every good fortune in their new life in Scotland and thank them both so much for everything they have done to support the Band and contribute to its continued success.